How Many People Get a 34, 35, 36 on the ACT? Score Breakdown

 ACT Score # of Students Percentage of All Test Takers

-Note that about four times more students earned a 34 than they did a 36.
+Note that more than three times more students earned a 34 than they did a 36.
 You can now see why a 36 is so impressive—even among top scorers, such a score really sets students apart, particularly for the most competitive schools.

 How Many Test Takers Get Top 10% ACT Scores?